QingliangLi/d3workshop/README.md

 ```

 ## Exercise #2
-We will start with the solution from Exercise #1 (or from your solution is also fine).
+We will start with the solution from Exercise #1.

 Go into folder `exercise_2` and open up `index.html` and `exercise_2.js`.